josephrw12/cortex-c2/README.md

  - Enter a regular linux command into the team server client
  - For Lateral Movement

- - The agent is purposely built to stop the same command from executing over and over again, so if you issue a command like plugin_download:rpibot and you see an error but you wish to run that command again then run plugin_download:rpibot-somerandom-text  and following that run plugin_download:rpibot once again
    ```
    # Edit the usernames.txt and passwords.txt file in the ./dist/orchestration folder
    lateral_movement:../plugins/go/lateral_movement/main:-host:<target IP>:-port:<SSH Server PORT>:-delay:500ms